 PreHospital Trauma Life Support (PHTLS) is the world’s premier prehospital trauma education developed in cooperation with the American College of Surgeons to promote critical thinking in addressing multi-system trauma and provide the latest evidence-based treatment practices.

 The following PHTLS courses are offered to address the needs of providers and instructors:

-Refresher Course: 8 hour course for individuals who have successfully completed the respective PHTLS provider course within the past four years.
-This course is offered at Basic, Advanced or Combined levels, and Military refresher courses are also available.
+Refresher Course: 8-hour course for individuals who have completed the respective PHTLS provider course within the past four years.
+This course is offered at Basic, Advanced, or Combined levels, and Military refresher courses are also available.
 Current PHTLS provider certificate or wallet card required.

-Instructor Update: 8 hour course for current PHTLS instructors, coordinators or affiliates to be updated on all aspects of new edition text materials.
-Military instructor update course is available.
+Instructor Update: 8-hour course for current PHTLS instructors, coordinators, or affiliates to be updated on all aspects of new edition text materials.
+A military instructor update course is available.
 This course is required with each new edition to maintain current instructor status.

-Instructor Transition course: 8 hour course for accredited instructors from other trauma programs to become recognized as a PHTLS instructor.
-Instructor Transition course includes orientation of PHTLS philosophy and materials.
+Instructor Transition course: 8-hour course for accredited instructors from other trauma programs to become recognized as a PHTLS instructor.
+The instructor Transition course includes the orientation of PHTLS philosophy and materials.
 Proof of current instructor status of a trauma course is required.

 Trauma First Response: 8-hour course for emergency medical responders, police officers, firefighters, rescue personnel, and safety officers to prepare for rendering care to trauma patients until EMS personnel arrive.